mayasse/Architect-ReadMe/README.md

 I like to keep active: beyond hitting the gym on week days my current "sport" (another one for my 'collection'?) is free-climbing.
 I used to play soccer, I used to study tae kwon do, sail boats, etc.  I also really enjoy cooking and collect new cooking ideas from wherever I go.

-I have 3 grown children, 1 grandchild and one on the way.
+I have 3 grown children, and 2 grandchildren.

 # Strength Finder(r) Qualities
 - Connectedness, Adaptible, Positive, Input/Collector, Includer